wedding-planner-app/wedding-planner/README.md

 Here is a list of all the core technologies / core dependencies used to develop this application.

-- Model-View-Controller (**MVC**) framework as an architectural pattern
+- `Model-View-Controller (**MVC**) framework as an architectural pattern`
   <details>
     <summary>Click to expand!</summary>
     <p>MVC folder pattern for this project</p>
     <img src="readme/imgs/MVCfolderPattern.png">
   </details>

-- Node.js
+- `Node.js: "An asynchronous event-driven JavaScript runtime"`
-- React.js
+- `React.js: "JavaScript library for building user interfaces"`
-- MySQL database with a Sequelize ORM
+- `MySQL database with a Sequelize ORM`
-- Postgres in production
+- `Postgres in production`
-- Deploy web app using Heroku
+- `Deploy web app using Heroku`
-- User authentication and secure API with Auth0
+- `User authentication and secure API with Auth0`

 ### Core Node Dependencies

 The dependencies listed below are all NPM packages that can be accessed on [the npmjs.com website](https://www.npmjs.com/).
 The descriptions for each npm package listed below were gathered from [the npmjs.com website](https://www.npmjs.com/).

-- `**babel-eslint**: "Allows the user to lint ALL valid Babel code with the fantastic ESLint"`
+- `babel-eslint: "Allows the user to lint ALL valid Babel code with the fantastic ESLint"`
 - `dotenv: "A zero-dependency module that loads environment variables from a .env file into process.env"`
 - `express: "Provides small, robust tooling for HTTP servers for solutions for single page applications, web sites, hybrids, or public HTTP APIs"`
 - `express-jwt: "Provides Express middleware for validating JWTs (JSON Web Tokens) through the jsonwebtoken module"`